Everyone tells us we should save. Invest in your 401k. Don’t count on Social Security.

 Invest a portion of the remainder.

 If you company offers a company match to your 401k, enroll to at least cover that, otherwise you are throwing away free money.
 Plus, by enrolling in your 401k the money taken out is pre-tax, which then lowers your taxable income.
 Your 401k plan will have multiple investments to choose from.
 When in doubt pick “index funds”.
 They typically charge the least fees, which allows more of your money to grow.
 Pick a fund plan that matches your personality.
 If you feel too much stocks is worrisome pick a percentage of bonds.
-Some people like age target funds because it auto-shifts the allocation your are invested in based on age milestones.
-You keep contributing and the distributions are shifted with your having to worry.
+Some people like target funds because it auto-shifts the allocation your are invested in based on age milestones.
+You keep contributing and the distributions are shifted without your having to worry.

 Don’t touch the money.